Skip to Content

 To view availability and sign up for an appointment, please click here.
 All appointments are in Eastern time.
 Remember to sign up for only ONE slot so that we can make this program available to as many people as possible.

-More appointments will be available in July and August – check back in June for details.
+More appointments will be available in the fall – check back in August for details.

 Questions?
 Please contact [email protected].